-I do not provide legal advice, or purport to do so, but have succeeded twice in agreeing consent orders that gave the effect of quashing IPCC appeal assessments of flawed police investigations.
+I do not provide legal advice, or ever purport to do so, but have succeeded twice, as a lay litigant, in agreeing Consent Orders that gave the effect of quashing IPCC appeal assessments of flawed police investigations.
 That should be taken in context of the IPCC’s success rate of around 97% in defending judicial review applications.

 The most notable case, however, was a defeat in the Administrative Court when assisting Wakefield businessman, Anthony Ramsden.
 On his first ever visit to Elland Road stadium in Leeds in 2011, he was assaulted by police officers.
 Over the next four years, the only unsuccessful appeal assessment against five increasingly inadequate police investigations resulted in a substantive hearing of a judicial review claim.
 The outcome, in which failings of both the police and the IPCC were criticised by the judge, is now oft-quoted case law: R (Ramsden) v IPCC EWHC 3969 Admin.

 I am also one of the very few people in West Yorkshire – or further afield even – who has successfully laid an information concerning private prosecution of a serving police officer.
 A warrant was issued, a plea hearing took place at Huddersfield Magistrates’ Court, but the Crown Prosecution Service took over the case and discontinued it on the day before the trial was listed to take place in April, 2016.
 It was ‘not in the public interest’ they said.
 The case met the evidential Threshold Test.
 The officer was promoted after the case was dropped.

 I am also one of a increasing number of data practitioners resorting to county court action against errant chief constables who abuse their role as data controllers.
 Such action has succeeded against North Yorkshire Police and Crime Commissioner and Durham Constabulary.